Battle of the Atlantic: Anti-submarine warfare

-Early skirmishes (September 1939 – May 1940)
+September 1939 – May 1940

 In 1939, the Kriegsmarine lacked the strength to challenge the combined British Royal Navy and French Navy (Marine Nationale) for command of the sea.
 Instead, German naval strategy relied on commerce raiding using capital ships, armed merchant cruisers, submarines and aircraft.
 Many German warships were already at sea when war was declared in September 1939, including most of the available U-boats and the "pocket battleships" and which had sortied into the Atlantic in August.
-These ships immediately attacked British and French shipping. sank the ocean liner within hours of the declaration of war—in breach of her orders not to sink passenger ships.
+These ships immediately attacked British and French shipping. sank the ocean liner within hours of the declaration of war — in breach of her orders not to sink passenger ships.
 The U-boat fleet, which was to dominate so much of the Battle of the Atlantic, was small at the beginning of the war; many of the 57 available U-boats were the small and short-range Type IIs, useful primarily for minelaying and operations in British coastal waters.
 Much of the early German anti-shipping activity involved minelaying by destroyers, aircraft and U-boats off British ports.

 With the outbreak of war, the British and French immediately began a blockade of Germany, with little immediate effect on German industry.
 The Royal Navy quickly introduced a convoy system for the protection of trade that gradually extended out from the British Isles, eventually reaching as far as Panama, Bombay and Singapore.
 Convoys allowed the Royal Navy to concentrate its escorts near the one place the U-boats were guaranteed to be found, the convoys.
 Each convoy consisted of between 30 and 70 mostly unarmed merchant ships.